Domanoc/Combat-Data-Core-Mod/docs/ModFramework/ModCompatibilityTesting.md

 - Any errors when all the research is unlocked? ✅
 - Can i save and reload without errors (research unlocked)? ✅

-## Test Senarios: Skaian's Mech Pack
+## Test Scenarios: Skaian's Mech Pack
 - Does it start without errors (clean save)? ❌
 The mod was reliant on there being empty researches and did not create its own reference.
 Fix was 3 extra lines of code.